The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A condenser unit that is dirty will hinder air flow, decrease system efficiency and drive up energy costs.
-To prevent a build-up of dirt and other debris, turn off the power supply to your compressor unit prior to you begin cleaning.
-Then using a garden hose, gently wash the fan blades and coil fins to get rid of dirt, twigs, leaves, and other debris.
-After cleaning, wipe the blades with a towel and a sanitation spray.
-Also, straighten any bent fins that might be caused by winds, or other weather conditions.
+A condenser that is dirty can reduce air flow, reduce the efficiency of your system and increase the cost of energy.
+To avoid the build-up of dirt and debris switch off the power to the compressor unit prior to when you begin cleaning.
+Then, with a garden hose and a rag, gently clean the blades and fins of your fan to eliminate dirt leaves, twigs, and twigs.
+After cleaning the blades, wipe them with a paper towel and spray for sanitation.
+It is also recommended to straighten any bent fins that could result from winds, or other weather conditions.

 Line Sets

-If your central air conditioner has been running for more than 10 years, it is recommended to employ a professional to examine the line sets.
-These are the copper tubes that connect the indoor evaporator coil to the outdoor compressor and condenser.
-The lines carry refrigerant and any cracks or rust may cause leaks that can cause inadequate cooling and expensive cost of energy.
+If your central air conditioner is more than 10 years old, you must get a professional to examine the line sets, the copper tubes that connect the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
+The lines are a conduit for refrigerant and any cracks or rust could cause leaks that can cause poor cooling and high utility bills.

 Air Filter

-To increase the efficiency of your AC system, you should change your air filter regularly.
-The frequency will vary based on the frequency at which the AC runs, the number of furry members in your family, and the amount of dust you collect in your home.
+Replace your air filter on a regular basis to ensure it is clean and improve the efficiency of your air conditioning system.
+The frequency varies depending on how often the AC runs, the number of furry family members and the amount of dust you collect in your home.
 A typical air filter should last about two weeks to a month in the cooling season.

 Condensate Drain Line